Key Points

 It’s easy to be enticed by convenient Tesla Superchargers and ultra rapid 350kW DC stations, but they are usually pricier.

-Tesla’s exclusive network is one of the most expensive public charging providers in Australia at $0.68 to $0.69 per kWh (plus idling fees for overstaying after it’s finished charging).
+Tesla's exclusive network is one of the most expensive public charging providers in Australia at $0.50 to $0.69 per kWh for Tesla owners (with variable pricing based on time and demand), and $0.79 per kWh for non-Tesla EVs without a subscription (plus idling fees for overstaying after it's finished charging).

-Chargefox and Evie Networks demand $0.60 per kWh for their ultra rapid chargers, while Ampol’s AmpCharge and BP Pulse cost $0.60 and $0.55 per kWh respectively.
+Chargefox fast chargers cost between $0.40 to $0.60 per kWh, while Evie Networks charges between $0.58 to $0.73 per kWh for their ultra rapid chargers.
+Ampol's AmpCharge costs $0.69 per kWh and BP Pulse charges $0.66 per kWh.
 Some charging hubs also enforce pricier on-peak rates during the day.

 Like with fuel stations, be selective (if you can) with where you recharge your electric car – if you need to rely on public charging infrastructure.